Save up to $717 by comparing quotes from the top 100+ insurance companies

 It also won’t cover any costs beyond your policy’s coverage limits.
 Insurance policies typically have set coverage limits.
 If accident expenses exceed the limit, you may have to pay for the remaining costs out of your own funds.

 To avoid a financial hit, you may consider increasing your policy limits or buying an umbrella policy.
 An umbrella policy is a separate type of insurance you can purchase on top of your existing coverage.
 It can cover a wider range of expenses, such as medical payments and other costs beyond your current coverage limits.
+Umbrella insurance can also provide additional liability coverage for your home insurance policy.

 Remember that property damage insurance is separate from bodily injury coverage.
 Bodily injury liability won’t cover vehicles, fences, buildings, or other property damage.
-A property damage liability policy will cover the damage to another person’s property, while comprehensive and collision policies can cover your own car.
+A property damage liability policy will cover the damage to another person’s property, while comprehensive and collision can cover your own car.

 How much bodily injury coverage do you need?